telent/nixpkgs/README.md

 there.
 Probably what we should do instead is build an initramfs and then mount the squashfs onto `/nix/store` in the initramfs "/init" script.

+What needs to go in the root fs
+/bin/sh
+/init  - mount /dev /sys /proc /nix/store
+/etc - where should we get this?

+now having second thoughts that this needs to be a ramdisk anyway ... if the root fs comes from the same mmc as the kernel, might as well make it a filesystem image
 ## How to run it

     nix-build nixwrt.nix -A image -o image